Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 + 3 British Gunners

 * Billy McGee, England has told me that the British Radio Officer Joshua James is commemorated at Tower Hill, Panel 103; further details on him can be found on this page.
-I also found information on Gunner Richard G. Buckmaster.
-The same site has a Henry Albert Wood listed as having died on the date Storviken was sunk, but I can't be sure this is the British seaman who served as gunner on this ship (all 3 links are external).
+I also found information on Gunner Richard G. Buckmaster, who's commemorated at Chatham Naval Memorial.
+The same site has a Henry Albert Wood listed as having died on the date Storviken was sunk - commemorated at Portsmouth Naval Memorial (all 3 links are external).

 Japanese submarines

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Ingen nåde", Kristian Ottosen, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II (ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Ingen nåde", Kristian Ottosen, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II and misc. (ref.
 My sources).

 Be